FreshMate-Fruit-Ripeness-Detection/FreshMate-MachineLearning/README.md

 ## Project Overview

-This project aims to classify food into categories deemed worthy or unworthy of consumption for pregnant women, with the overarching goal of reducing stunting rates in Indonesia.
-Utilizing Convolutional Neural Network (CNN) architecture and TensorFlow, our model can detect and provide recommendations on the suitability of food for pregnant women based on images.
-Additionally, for recommended foods, the result will display nutritional information such as calories, fat, and protein content.
+The project was created to help fruit farmers, fruit sellers, and consumers sort fruits into three categories: unripe, ripe, and rotten.
+The ultimate goal is to prevent food waste while minimizing financial losses caused by fruit selection errors.
+The model analyzes images and makes accurate predictions using a Convolutional Neural Network (CNN) architecture and the TensorFlow framework.
+In addition, the prediction results include information regarding the fruit's content.

 ![Alt text](img/Introduction🌛.png)

 ## Table of Contents